-1 INTRODUCTION
+1. INTRODUCTION

-The telecommunications market has suffered an impressive growth during the last years.
-The quantity of network devices, users and organizations that are interconnected show how the complexity of these networks has increased.
+The telecommunications market has growth impressively in the last years.
+The number of network devices, users and organizations that are interconnected shows how the complexity of these networks has increased.
 The number and diversity of applications requiring network services (virtual private networks, QoS and so on) have also increased.
-The bandwidth required by many of these applications, such as VoIP or multimedia streaming, is considerably higher from what we have a couple of years ago.
-Likewise, users' expectations are pointed to crescent demands and to higher service levels.
+The bandwidth required by many of these applications, such as VoIP or multimedia streaming, is considerably higher from what we had a couple of years ago.
+Likewise, users' expectations point to growing demands and to higher service levels.
 In this context, organizations will need expedited methodologies to configure and manage networks, systems and resources.
-Policy-based network management (PBNM), one of such methods, has been gaining importance as network dimension and complexity has growing.
+Policy-based network management (PBNM), one of such methods, has been gaining importance as network dimension and complexity has grown.

 The goal behind PBNM is to approximate the business personal from the network technicians, by allowing managing network from high level policy rules.
 Each policy can represent an action that is applied to thousands of network elements.
-However, to be effective, this operation should be automated with appropriate software tools and protocols, which allows the policy to be applied regardless of the equipment vendor.
+However, to be effective, this operation should be automated with appropriate software tools and protocols, which allow the policy to be applied regardless of the equipment vendor.

 Another challenge in PBNM is how to achieve full transactional integrity in a network domain.
-Today solutions, namely the COPS or SNMP protocols, permits to achieve transactional integrity at the device level, but when we go to the network level, i.e., when we want to apply the same configuration to all the devices at one network domain we will face some difficulties.
+Today's solutions, namely the COPS or SNMP protocols, allow for transactional integrity at the device level, but when we go to the network level, i.e., when we want to apply the same configuration to all the devices at one network domain we will face some difficulties.